doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 --------

-Doctrine PHPCR-ODM provides the following ways, in increasing level of power and flexibility, to query for persistent objects.
+Doctrine PHPCR-ODM provides the following ways, in increasing level of power and flexibility, to query for persisted documents.
 You should always start with the simplest one that suits your needs.

 By Primary Key
 ~~~~~~~~~~~~~~

-The most basic way to query for a persistent object is by its
+The most basic way to query for a persisted document is by its
 identifier (PHPCR path) using the
 ``DocumentManager::find(null, $id)`` method.
 Here is an
 example: